I set up some spreadsheets to solve Laplace’s equation, with more-or-less any boundary conditions you want.

 You can use these spreadsheets to calculate capacitance.

-We start by assigning suitable voltages to objects on the potential-grid and observing the induced charges.
+We start by assigning suitable voltages to objects on the potential-grid and observing the amount of induced charge.
 We find the total charge on each object by summing the cells of the charge-grid occupied by each object.

 Then we hold N−1 of the objects at constant potential and wiggle the voltage on the remaining one.
 We observe what happens to the charge on each and every object by turning the crank on Laplace’s equation.
 This gives us numerical values for the matrix elements Cij.